nex2null/diablo-2-mod/README.md

 A content / quality of life mod for Diablo 2: Resurrected

 ### Features:
-- Buffed run/walk speed and made walking the same speed as running.
-- Hireling stats were buffed, as well as skills being changed.
-See docs for skill changes.
+- Various character QOL updates (increased XP, increased mana regeneration, increased walk/run speed, start with cube, etc)
 - Many cube formulas were added.
 See docs for new formulas.
-- Many skills were buffed/modified.
-See docs for skill changes.
 - All super uniques can now be farmed for a unique item.
-Chances are 1 in 7,15,30 for Normal, Nightmare, and Hell respectively.
+See docs for super unique items.
-- Added all unique/set/runeword items from Talonrage's content pack.
+- Added all unique/set items from Talonrage's content pack.
 - New magic prefixes/suffixes from Talonrage's content pack.

 ### Instructions: